Manage Device offers detailed information about a particular device (after

-Drive: The drive letter assigned to this drive.
-Alternatively an empty
+Drive: The drive letter assigned to this drive or an empty

-Label: The assigned designation of this drive, if any.
+Label: The assigned name of this drive, if any.

 Type: The drive's type, i.e. fixed, removable, CDRom

 & RAM.
-We currently don't support the scanning of real network drives.
+We currently don't support the scanning of network drives.

 If your network drive is a physical drive on a different computer, install Segira

 on that device and scan it from there.
-This column will be hidden on very small
+This column won't be visible on small

 Format: The type of file system used on the drive.
-This column will be
+This column won't be

 visible on small screens.